immersve/immersve-docs/docs/guides/reports/clearing-reports.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 tags:
   - reports
   - custodial
   - non-custodial
 ---

-# Authorization Reports
+# Clearing Reports

-The authorization report can be used to review all card purchase authorizations for a given period.
+The clearing report can be used to review all card purchase clearings for a given period.

 |       Field        |                                                                                  Description                                                                                  |